 They also joined ShipBob’s 2-Day Express Shipping Program, which leverages ground shipping and is an inexpensive alternative to expedited air shipping.
 They promote their free shipping offer on a site-wide banner, encouraging shoppers to add to their cart and check out.

 When a customer checks out on My Calm Blanket’s Shopify store, ShipBob’s technology checks if the shipping destination is within the predetermined coverage area and if there is enough inventory on-hand at the fulfillment center that’s closest to them.

-If the order qualifies, 2-Day Express is displayed as a new shipping option in addition to the usual options.
+If the order qualifies, 2-Day Express is displayed as a new shipping option in addition to the standard options.

 Shopping cart abandonment infographic